Pet food

 - it allows manufacturers to better manage fluctuations in supply of raw materials used

-Both of these factors help to avoid incurring unreasonable additional costs.
+Both of these factors help to avoid unreasonable additional costs.

-Feed labelling legislation permits pet food manufacturers to highlight the presence or absence of a certain ingredient and to provide additional information (beyond the statutory minimum required) for purchasers.
+Feed labelling legislation allows pet food manufacturers to highlight the presence or absence of a certain ingredient and to provide additional information (beyond the statutory minimum required) for purchasers.

 The additional information is subject to certain safeguards.
 It must contain objective and quantifiable factors which can be proved.
 It should not mislead purchasers or make medicinal claims.
 These safeguards ensure that pet food product labels contain the ingredients as stated on the label.